sst/guide/_chapters/custom-domain-in-netlify.md

 comments_id: custom-domains-in-netlify/191
 ---

 Now that we have our first deployment, let's configure a custom domain for our app through Netlify.

-This step is assuming you have a domain in Route 53 back from the first part of the tutorial.
+---

+**A Note to Readers from Part I**

+The following section is assuming that you completed [Part I](/#part-1) independently and that the custom domains below are being set up from scratch.
+However, if you've just completed Part I, then you have a couple of options:

+1. Configure a new custom domain

+   Let's say your domain from Part I is something like `https://notes-app.my-domain.com`.
+Then for the following section you can configure something like `https://notes-app-2.my-domain.com`.
+This is the preferred option since it does not interfere with what you had configured previously.
+This is what we do for the tutorial demo app as well.
+You can see the [Part I version here](https://demo.serverless-stack.com) and the [Part II version here](https://demo2.serverless-stack.com).
+The downside is that you'll have two different versions of the frontend React app.

+2. Replace the old domain

+   You might be working through this guide to build an app as opposed to learning how to build one.
+If that's the case, it doesn't make sense that you have two versions of the frontend floating around.
+You'll need to disconnect the domain from Part I. To do that, remove the Route 53 records sets that we created for the [apex domain]({% link _chapters/setup-your-domain-with-cloudfront.md %}#point-domain-to-cloudfront-distribution) and the [www domain]({% link _chapters/setup-www-domain-redirect.md %}#point-www-domain-to-cloudfront-distribution) in Part I.

+If you are not sure about the two above options or have any questions, post a comment in the discussion thread that we link to at the bottom of the chapter.

+---

+Let's get started!

 ### Pick a Netlify Site Name